 The headless commerce market is rapidly growing — its funding reached $1.6 billion.
 A big part of the funding is devoted to building and improving headless CMS systems.
 But what makes a headless commerce solution so special?
 Let’s figure it out.

-One of headless commerce examples is its application in content management.
-Suppose that there is a business selling a wide range of products on several ecommerce sites.
+One of the headless commerce examples is its application in content management.
+Suppose that there is a business selling a wide range of products on several e-commerce sites.
 Each website requires a different approach to content management.
 Products on one site include detailed descriptions while products on another site are described more laconically.
-If a business uses a single content management system for all of their sites, it complicates the process of creating content and requires them to adjust all the sites to the system’s demands.
+If a business uses a single content management system for all of its sites, it complicates the process of creating content and requires it to adjust all the sites to the system’s demands.

 In contrast to this, the business can enjoy the benefits of headless commerce.
 By using headless solutions, they can develop multiple customizable content models that are connected to the core system via API and use them independently.